List of Shaman King characters: Shamash

+Golem

-The Golem is a machine that functions like Spirit of Fire in that it ingests spirits to get stronger and the spirits are contained in a battery of sorts with a reiryoku level of at 550 000.
+The Golem (ゴーレム, Goremu) is a machine that functions like Spirit of Fire in that it ingests spirits to get stronger and the spirits are contained in a battery of sorts with a reiryoku level of at 550 000.
 It belongs to Redseb and Seyram, and it was built by their deceased father, Dr. Camel Munzer.
 Primarily operated by Seyram, the Golem can be summoned remotely by a special command and is part of Team Kabbalahers, though primarily so that Mikihisa can keep the machine from falling into the wrong hands after he learned of its powerful destructive capabilities.
 Though it's a machine, Camel Munzer used the spirit of Redseb and Seyram's mother to empower the golem as a machine OS.
 After Dr. Munzer's spirit regains his senses and is sent to the Great Spirit, Anna modifies the Golem so that she and the Munzer children can use it against Hao.
 Golem may be based on the Golem from Jewish mythology.
 In the 2001 anime series, he belongs to a family of shamans.